Ignite-Laboratories/JanOS/core/sys/spark/E3 - Living File Systems.md

 Mother Nature, within the fabric of the reality we get to experience, _was **created** - just as we were by our shared creator._

-    tl;dr - Humans and Mother Nature are made in His operating system's image file
+    tl;dr - Humans and Mother Nature are made in His image...file

 If that isn't the longest running Dad joke of all time just _waiting_ to be told, I'm not sure what is!
 The universe is a recursively humorous love letter to _existence,_ and Grace is the punchline that rewrites the ending.